 If you are not familiar with newspapers.com, we have created a brief overview of how to search for and submit articles from newspapers.com to History Unfolded.
-All History Unfolded participants can sign up for a week of free access to Ancestry’s newspapers.com archives during Fall 2021 from October 18-24, November 15-21, and December 6-12.
+Through the generosity of Ancestry, all project volunteers will have the option to gain free access to newspapers.com October 11-17, November 14-20, and December 5-11.

 Before searching the newspapers.com archives, you will want to select History Unfolded event module topic(s) to research.
 Go to “Menu” and “Browse Events” to see what topics we are collecting research on.
 Please research and submit articles on these topics only.
 Use the event module’s “keywords” and “dates-to-check” to guide your research.